- 1 Dome2Rect v1.6 – Aug 18, 2016

 by Andrew Hazelden

-Note: Windows 7 is required to use the dome2rect tools.
+Note: Windows 7 or newer is required to use the dome2rect tools.

 About the Tool